-When one copies characters which were already present in an image, to another location, no unnatural noise or image artifacts are introduced that are alien to the image.
+When one copies characters that were already present in an image, to another location, no unnatural noise or image artifacts are introduced that are alien to the image.
 The photoshopped item will appear to be as natural as the rest.

 In the image above, we can verify ‘5,50’, but unlike the editing done previously, the duplicated ‘5’ does not appear different from the original.

 By using a similar approach to fingerprint detection, Klippa can create a unique digital fingerprint of all characters in a document.
 Rather than using the noise levels to determine what items appear unnaturally different, we can instead make use of the same noise levels to determine which items appear unnaturally similar.
 In this way, we can effectively detect duplicate characters in documents.